Table of Contents

 Why they work

-These values give a clear picture of what type of company Teachable is, which is great for recruiting and clarifying how the business works.
+These core values give a clear picture of what type of company Teachable is, which is great for recruiting and clarifying how the business works.

 1. We love our customers.